 If calling out of hours and the problem is extremely severe please contact the out of hours service through NHS111.

 If your dental problem includes uncontrolled bleeding and a swelling that is causing breathing problems this is an emergency and you should go to A&E

 Welcome to South Cave Dental Surgery.
-We are currently accepting new patients, both adults and children, either on the NHS, privately or through Denplan.
-Take your time and have a good look round the site.
-We aim to offer top quality, affordable dental care for the whole family; from nine-months to ninety.
+We are currently accepting limited new patients, both adults and children.
+Our access service is reduced due to Covid circumstances, and we have a waiting list for NHS patients at present.
+In addition we also run a Private and Denplan service.
+We aim to offer top quality, affordable dental care for the whole family.

 Our opening hours have been temporarily changed: